geozeke/glinkfix/README.md

 ## Purpose / Usage

-When you share files with Google Drive, the sharing link you get is only good for accessing the content through a web browser.
+When you share files with Google Drive the sharing link you get is only good for accessing the content through a web browser.
 If you want to use a Google Drive sharing link to embed an image in a document (e.g. in a markdown or html file), or you want to directly download a file pointed-to by a Google Drive sharing link using something like `curl` or `wget` in linux, the link needs to be adjusted ("fixed") for these purposes.

 It's not especially hard to repackage the link, but it's a pain.
 You have to copy the link to a text editor, carve it up manually, and reassemble it.
-If you've got a lot of links to deal with, it starts to get very tedious.
+If you've got a lot of links to deal with it starts to get very tedious.
 This tool is designed to remove the tedium.

-*Note: The animated gifs below are actually hosted on Google Drive, and the "fixed" links are embedded into this README file.*
+*Note: The animated gifs below are actually hosted on Google Drive and the "fixed" links are embedded into this README file.*

 ---